phuhduong/portfolio/README.md

 # Portfolio

-A sample of my work and personal projects
+This repository contains a sample of my work and personal projects.